MarkoNikolic97/Antpocalypse/README.md

   The idea is a very simple game that involves dodging enemies, picking up orbs (for health and experience) and leveling up, but set in the context of a truly simulated ant enviorment.
 As he levels up, the player will choose from a random selection of improvements and skills which will help him to deal with overwhelmingly hostile ants.
 The skills are all automatic and on a timer so that the simplicity of the game is retained.
 Truly dynamic enviorment, with its destructable walls and real-time simulation, ensures that no two games are the same.
   The goal is simple: Destroy the ant hive before ants steal a set amount of food.

   Here is a short showcase of the game.
-I deeply apologize for my breathing into the microphone.
-These two videos on the github page are the only ones I have ever made, and it shows.
-I hope you enjoy.

 https://youtu.be/_nJpZ56gDzM